rlefrioux/METROPOLIS_tools/README.md

     - capacity = 99999 : is the capacity of each lane for each connector

     Notice that those default values are set in order to do not create any congestion

+## create_connectors.py

+This script allows its users to create connectors csv file that could be used in a METROPOLIS' simulation.

+It takes the following inputs, with the following default values, those can be modified in the inputs section of the script:

+  - intersections_path : The path to the intersections csv file
+  - links_path : The path to the links csv file
+  - output_path = ".../network.shp" : The path to the outputs shapefile.